 - DeduplicationScope: message group (use to prevent the duplication of the same messages)

-4. Create a Lambda function that will pool the messages of the above-created.
+Create a Lambda function that will pool the messages from the above-created queue.
 You can name this function DyanmoDBBackupMonitoringLambda.
-Following are the job of this function.
+Following are the jobs of this function:

 - Keep sending and pooling messages into the queue and from the queue respectively until all backup operations are either failed or successful.

-- Once all table has been backed up, delete the backup data earlier than the previous 3 days.
+- Once all tables have been backed up, delete the backup data earlier than the previous 3 days.

-## Psuedo code for the operation of this DyanmoDBBackupMonitoringLambda function
+## Pseudo code for the operation of this DyanmoDBBackupMonitoringLambda function

-That’s is we have successfully implemented a serverless solution to schedule and monitor DynamoDB backup functionality.
+That's it!
+We have successfully implemented a serverless solution to schedule and monitor DynamoDB backup functionality.

 A serverless architecture provides a highly flexible and scalable solution for scheduling and monitoring DynamoDB On-Demand backups.
 By utilizing AWS services such as Lambda, Event Bridge, CloudWatch, and AWS SQS, you can create a fully automated solution that eliminates the need for manual intervention and provides real-time visibility into the backup process.